 "Wake up, foolish woman!" cried Manthara.
 "Immense misfortune is heading your way.
 King Dasharatha has decided to crown Rama heir apparent in your son Bharata's absence."

 Kaikeyi was overjoyed to hear that Rama was going to be crowned.
 Though Rama was not born of her womb, she loved him the most.
-She took off her pearl necklace and presented it to Manthara for bringing her such good news.
-But Manthara callously flung the necklace to the ground.
+She took off her pearl necklace and presented it to Manthara for bringing her such good news, but the latter callously flung it to the ground.

 "Fool!"
 Manthara yelled at Kaikeyi.
 "From tomorrow, your son, Bharata, will live the life of a subject and a slave, and you will become Kaushalya's maidservant."